blackburn32/the-glucose-games/content/about.md

 ## Contact

-If you have questions, comments, or ideas about the games, please reach out!
+If you have questions, comments, or ideas about the games, please reach out on our [discord channel](https://discord.gg/v7mCxUE4)!
-You can contact us at [support@glucose.games](mailto:support@glucose.games).
+You can also contact us with any questions at [support@glucose.games](mailto:support@glucose.games).

 ## Attributions